 In this example, using the DASH platform, a tax manager can reduce the processing time spent on non-value adding activities by sending numerous VAT filings to a designated mailbox where DASH will automatically retrieve information from the mailbox, complete the filing and then auto-email back the results to the tax manager.

 This process can be managed in-house by acquiring the bots directly or by using the RaaS model of DASH.
 The RaaS approach can be an effective way to accelerate digital transformation as it lowers the risks of adoption and reduces costs and entry barriers and because work is performed on demand enterprises only pay for what they use.
-Its non-invasive as it can work across many IT systems providing scalability and flexibility, and reducing the need for high-end hardware and software configuration, and can solve the challenge of robot task scheduling within existing infrastructure.
+Its non-invasive as it can work across many IT systems providing scalability and flexibility, and reducing the need for high-end hardware and software configuration and, can solve the challenge of robot task scheduling within existing infrastructure.

 The service can be easily managed from a central point that interacts with a wide range of business applications.
-With robotic automation you can evolve the operating model, reuse components and leverage bot capacity to maximize cost efficiencies and redesign business processes and workflows.
+With robotic automation you can evolve the operating model, reuse components and leverage bot capacity to maximise cost efficiencies and redesign business processes and workflows.
 You can also use bot insights to drive process efficiencies.